 - Liver function test

-- Imaging studies such as pituitary imaging, MRI
+- Imaging studies, such as pituitary imaging and magnetic resonance imaging

 - Pituitary function test

-During the diagnostic work-up of hyperprolactinemia, patients with pregnancy (High yield for USMLE), lactation, hypothyroidism, and medications should be considered first of all.
+During the diagnostic work-up of hyperprolactinemia, pregnancy,* lactation, hypothyroidism, and medications should be considered first.

 Clinical Presentation of Hyperprolactinemia

 The condition may be asymptomatic.
-In men and premenopausal women, hyperprolactinemia presents with typical symptoms such as:
+In men and premenopausal women, hyperprolactinemia presents with typical symptoms that include:

 - Infertility-like symptoms

 - Menstrual abnormalities such as amenorrhea or oligomenorrhea (in women)

 - Galactorrhea (less often, but more common in women)